 Click Here for tab for Complicated by Avril Lavigne

-The song uses 4 chords which are Dm, F, Bb, and C. This is a great song to practice your rhythmic groove to as the strumming pattern which goes like DD-UUU-DDU requires some good timing.
+The song uses 4 chords: Dm, F, Bb, and C. This is a great song to practice your rhythmic groove, as the strumming pattern which goes like DD-UUU-DDU requires some good timing.
 It will feel unusual at first to play three upstrokes in sequence but stick with it and you’ll master it in no time!

 Clocks by Coldplay

 Click Here for tab for Clocks by Coldplay

 Coldplay always delivers when it comes to offering that sad, melodic, and beautiful soundscape you can sink into and lose yourself in.
 With singer Chris Martin’s hauntingly beautiful voice creating that feeling that so many adore.
 This is one of their most well known singles and somewhat of a signature song for them.
 It played a huge part in their overall success and is well worth any beginner’s time to learn!